10yard/dkafe/dkwolf/readme.txt

 Notes on DKWolf
 ---------------

-DKWolf is a custom build of WolfMAME built for DKAFE which supports only Donkey Kong drivers.
+DKWolf is a custom lightweight build of WolfMAME which supports only Donkey Kong drivers.
-It a lightweight emulator with reduced size and functionality removed for save and load states, cheats, throttling etc.

 The code changes for WolfMAME 0.196, 0.236 and 0.241 are included in the "changes" folder.